 From July-November 2011, Johnny presented a solo exhibition at The Latino Museum of History, Art and Culture in Los Angeles entitled Virgins of Los Angeles.
 The Latino Museum is a fan of Johnny's art, having previously displayed a four-month exhibition entitled Las Virgenes - Visions of Inspiration with noted artist Ofelia Esparza.
 Eight pieces from that exhibition were acquired for the museum's permanent collection.

 Additional exhibitions featuring the Virgin Mary include the group show Hybridity: American Unity, again at The Latino Museum (his piece "Freedom to Marry Mary" was acquired for the museum's permanent collection) and another solo exhibition LA Virgin at Lot 44 Gallery in downtown Los Angeles.
 Johnny has turned his art pieces surrounding the Virgin Mary into a series of inspirational note cards for all occasions.
 They can be purchased online at www.VirginMaryNoteCards.com

-In June 2011 he was juried into in the Los Angeles Art Association group show Out There at Gallery 825 (June 2011); plus Gateway to Imagination: A National Juried Art Competition at the Farmington Art Museum in Farmington, New Mexico.
-He was invited to exhibit in Concantation: The Act of Linking Together at the Los Angeles Center for Digital Arts.
-Johnny also held a three-month long solo exhibition at Ed's on Robertson Blvd. in West Hollywood.
+Additional exhibits: Johnny was juried into in the Los Angeles Art Association group show Out There at Gallery 825 (June 2011); plus Gateway to Imagination: A National Juried Art Competition at the Farmington Art Museum in Farmington, New Mexico; Concantation: The Act of Linking Together at the Los Angeles Center for Digital Arts; and a three-month solo exhibition Colour at Ed's on Robertson in West Hollywood, all in 2010.

-He can be reached and his work can be viewed at www.NicoloroPhotography.com Follow him on Pinterest (Johnny Nicoloro) and on Facebook at Virgin Mary Note Cards.
+He can be reached and his work can be viewed at www.NicoloroPhotography.com Follow him on Pinterest (Johnny Nicoloro) and on Facebook at Virgin Mary Note Cards